 Figure 5-2.
-Community site wind roses over the 13 years of monitoring data.
-Wind data for monitoring Years 1 through 10 are shown in two-year groups, while the data for Year 11 (Reseda site), Year 12 (Reseda site), and Year 13 (Reseda Site) are displayed as individual wind roses.
+Community site wind roses over the 14 years of monitoring data.
+Wind data for monitoring Years 1 through 10 are shown in two-year groups, while the data for Year 11 through Year 14 (Reseda site), are displayed as individual wind roses.
 Only data labeled "valid" or "suspect" are used.
 Wind data at the Community site were replaced with those from the Reseda site since Year 11.